 Here are some of the most significant differences between Canadian and European French:

 - Canadian French sounds older.
-Because the language was isolated from European French, it retains some of the French verbs, vocabulary, and expressions used in 17th-and 18th-century France.
-Some words still retain the old-fashioned pronunciation, and the accents of today may sound antiquated to Europeans.
+Because the language was isolated from European French, it has retained some of the French verbs, vocabulary, and expressions used in 17th-and 18th-century France.
+Some words still preserve the old-fashioned pronunciation, and the accents of today may sound antiquated to Europeans.

 - Due to its proximity to the United States and English-speaking regions of Canada, the French spoken in Canada includes more Anglicisms—words taken from English with little or no alteration.
 Some terms are also adopted from the country’s indigenous people, such as carcajou (wolverine) and atoca (cranberry).

 - Canadian French uses a less formal means of address.
-The informal usage of tu (you) is far more common in Canada, while the formal vous (you) is limited to business, or similar situations.
+The informal tu (you) is far more common in Canada, while the formal vous is limited to business, or similar situations.

 - It’s common in Canadian French, especially in colloquial registers, to use contractions when certain prepositions are combined with articles, such as s’a rather than the more proper sur la, or dins instead of dans les.